Majjhima Nikāya 138

 Kathañcāvuso, ajjhattaṁ asaṇṭhitanti vuccati?

-And how is their consciousness not stuck internally?
+And how is it said to be not stuck internally?

 Idhāvuso, bhikkhu vivicceva kāmehi vivicca akusalehi dhammehi …pe… paṭhamaṁ jhānaṁ upasampajja viharati.